HYGIENE IN THE STUDIO:

 After at least 4 hours you can remove the bandage and gently wash the tattoo with warm water and mild/ph-neutral soap.
 Make sure to avoid a hard jet of water.

-Do not re-bandage in the day, but you can cover it for the first night with plastic film / cellophane to avoid textile getting stock to your fresh tattoo.
+Do not re-bandage in the day, but you can cover it for the first night with clean plastic film / cellophane to avoid textile getting stock to your fresh tattoo.

 Let the fresh tattoo breathe indoors or wear soft cotton clothes to avoid sweating (also reduces itching).